-The majority of the rainforest is contained within Brazil and Peru.
-However, the rainforest also crosses Ecuador, Venezuela, Bolivia, French Guiana, Guyana, Suriname, and Colombia.
+The majority of the rainforest is within Brazil and Peru.
+However, the rainforest also crosses Ecuador, Venezuela, Bolivia and Colombia.
+There is also a section crossing French Guiana, Guyana and Suriname.

 Amazon Gateway Towns

-In Ecuador’s Amazon Rainforest, the main gateway is a city called Puerto Francisco de Orellana, which is also known as ‘Coca’.
-Coca is another port of the Amazon River where you can enjoy Amazon cruises and lodges to explore the protected areas of the famous Yasuni National Park and Cuyabeno Reserve.
+In Ecuador’s Amazon Rainforest, the main rainforest gateway is Puerto Francisco de Orellana, which is also known as ‘El Coca’.
+Coca is another port of the Amazon River.
+And this is where you can enjoy Amazon cruises and lodges.
+From here, explore the protected areas of the famous Yasuni National Park and Cuyabeno Reserve.

 Amazon Rainforest Attractions

 Not limited to the lowland rainforest, you can also explore the mysterious cloud forests on the side of the Andes.
 Differing in altitude and climate, these forests are home to a completely new set of animals and plants.

 The Amazon River

-Some of the favorites include the Amazon River tours from Iquitos in northern Peru, which take you into the incredible flooded forest of the Pacaya Samiria National Reserve.
-On some of the top cruises we will mention later, you are not restricted to the vessel and will instead head out on guided skiff expeditions and forest walks to have some incredible wildlife experiences.
+Some of the favorite cruises include the Amazon River tours from Iquitos in northern Peru.
+These take you into the incredible flooded forest of the Pacaya Samiria National Reserve.
+You are not simply restricted to the vessel.
+You will enjoy guided skiff expeditions and forest walks for incredible wildlife experiences.

 Oxbow lakes are areas where tributaries of the Amazon River once flowed but have since changed direction.
-This change sometimes leaves behind oxbow-shaped bodies of water known as oxbow lakes.
+This sometimes leaves behind oxbow-shaped bodies of water known as oxbow lakes.
 The lakes become very attractive for variety of animals and plants drawn by the water.

 Clay licks are areas of exposed river bank where different animals come to feed on the clay itself.
-Over 50 different animals worldwide are known to do this and the clays not only contain much needed salt, but also provides chemicals that neutralize toxins found in unripe fruits and seeds.
+Over 50 different animals worldwide are known to use the licks.
+And the clay not only contains much needed salt, but also neutralizes toxins found in unripe fruits and seeds.

 Hundreds of macaws gather at the clay at one time and they present visitors with a fantastic display of sound and color.
 You can see all types of birds at different clay licks.
 Some of the licks are best for seeing scarlet macaws and other for the blue and gold macaws for example.

 Nearby, there are also smaller clay licks for mammals, which you can also see from the Refugio Amazonas Lodge.
 Parakeet clay licks for small parrots can be been from the Posada Amazonas Lodge.

 In the Brazilian side, you can see a mammal clay lick with a hide from the Cristalino Lodge.